 As the moon continued to move and expose the sun once again, daylight returned.
 The day’s heat returned, and the cicadas silenced.

 Disclosure: This article contains affiliates link.
-If you purchase an item via the link, I will receive a small commission, at no additional cost to you.
+If you purchase an item via a link, I will receive a small commission, at no additional cost to you.
+View our full Privacy Policy.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address below and click Subscribe.
 We will notify you whenever we publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm. – Connie